vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * View Source of the web-page (Ctrl+U).
 * Inspect element of the web-page (F12).
 * See if there is any hint in the title of the web page. (example: /Magic).
+* Check the scroll button!
+Sometimes, there are too many lines and something hidden in the end of the webpage!
+* Check for any long file names such admin_5f4dcc3b5aa765d61d8327deb882cf99.txt; Such long names can be base64-encoded, hex, md5 etc.
 * If any login page is implemented asking for username and password.
 Check how it is implemented?
 Is it using any open-source authentication modules?
 If so, look if there are any default passwords for that.

 htaccess - UserAgent